cardboard-iguana/cardboard-iguana.com/log/2021-12-09-tryhackme-complete-beginner-supplements.md

 ### Deploy the VM

-I think I’ve basically done a different version of this room…
+I think I've basically done a different version of this room...

 Anyways, two types of XML External Entity (XXE) attacks:

 * IN-BAND attacks are where the attacker receives an immediate response.
-* OUT-OF-BAND (“blind”) attacks are when there is no immediate response and instead the attacker must receive the data indirectly (such as through a request to a second server under the attacker’s control).
+* OUT-OF-BAND ("blind") attacks are when there is no immediate response and instead the attacker must receive the data indirectly (such as through a request to a second server under the attacker's control).

 ### eXtensible Markup Language

 Some things to remember about XML documents:

 * Start with the standard prolog: `<?xml version="1.0" encoding="UTF-8"?>`.
-This is not *technically* compulsory, but some parsers will barf if it’s missing.
+This is not *technically* compulsory, but some parsers will barf if it's missing.
 * Every XML document has one and *only* one root element.
 * XML is case sensitive.